thufschmitt/tix-papers/implem/modifications.md

 gradual typing to occur (in fact this forces the programmer to annotate almost every variable as the type-system does no unification).

-We could even go further by locally disabling the gradual typing.
-In this case, the gradual type becomes a new distinguished type constant.
-We still need to provide a pair of explicit cast functions (a function `fromGrad : ? -> Empty` and a function `toGrad : Any -> ?`, both implemented as the identity) in order to be able to use gradual values from the outside world.
+We could even decide to go further by locally disabling the gradual typing.
+In this case, the gradual type could become a new distinguished type constant.
+We still need to provide a pair of explicit cast functions (a function `fromGrad :
+? -> Empty` and a function `toGrad : Any -> ?`, both implemented as the
+identity) in order to be able to use gradual values from the outside world.